 - It allows the researcher to have a broad understanding of the topic and refine subsequent research questions to augment the study’s conclusions.

 - Researchers can distinguish the causes why phenomena arise during the research process and anticipate changes.

 - Explanatory research allows them to replicate studies to give them greater depth and gain new insights into the phenomenon.

 Types of explanatory research

 The most popular methods of explanatory research:

-- In-depth interview: The process involves talking to a person who is knowledgeable about the topic under investigation.
+- In-depth interview: The process involves talking to a knowledgeable person about the topic under investigation.
 The in-depth interview is used to take advantage of the information offered by people and their experience, whether they are professionals within or outside the organization.

 - Focus groups: Focus groups consist of bringing together 8 to 12 people who have information about the phenomenon under study and organizing sessions to obtain from these people various data that will help the research.

 - Case studies: With this method, researchers can deal with carefully selected cases.
-Case analysis allows the organization to observe companies that have faced the same case and deal with it more efficiently.
+Case analysis allows the organization to observe companies that have faced the same issue and deal with it more efficiently.

 Check out our library of QuestionPro Case Studies to learn more about how we help organizations conduct market research.